Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 PHP is a high-level, interpreted language, mainly used for web development.
 It's deep integration with HTML makes it a go-to choice for server-side scripting.

+PHP does not provide support for `tuple`s, which are used extensively in my Python `AlgorithmXSolver`, especially as keys in dictionaries.
+Instead of `tuple`s, `string`s are used as unique identifiers for requirement and actionsand action.
+Consider 9x9 Sudoku.

+# Requirements and Actions

+Instead of [`tuple`s for requirements and actions](sudoku-solver), @VizGhar uses `data class`es, a similar, but more powerful container for data elements.
+Consider the 4 types of requirements for Sudoku.
+Each cell must be covered with a number, each number must appear in each row, each number must appear in each column and each number must appear in each box. @VizGhar creates 4 separate data classes, each of which inherits from a generic `Requirement`.

+In my Python, each of my `tuple`s begins with a string that identifies one of the 4 requirement types.
+In @VizGhar’s Kotlin, the class identifies one of the 4 requirement types and the strings become unnecessary.

+Before building your solver subclass, you need to define classes for your requirements and actions.
+In the following code snippet, I have defined the 4 types of requirements and the 1 action type found in Sudoku.

 # Key Difference

 My Python [`AlgorithmXSolver`](the-algorithmxsolver) makes extensive use of `tuple`s, especially as keys in dictionaries.
 Because PHP does not support `tuple`s, @TBali's translation uses strings as unique identifiers for requirements and actions.
 These strings are encapsulated inside `class`es used to represent requirements and actions. $TBali provides abstract `Requirement` and `Action` classes which are the superclasses of any problem-specific requirements and actions you declare.
 In the code below, notice that all `Requirement`s and all `Action`s have a `hash` attribute.
 Subclasses must assign a unique `string` value to this attribute.